 Debian is an open source operating system created in 1993 by Ian Murdock.
 Debian is a universal operating system that can be used on a wide variety of hardware platforms and architectures.
 It is known for its stability and security, making it an ideal choice for servers and other mission-critical applications.

 Ubuntu was created in 2004 and is based on Debian.
 Ubuntu has a focus on usability, making it much easier to install and use than Debian.
 It also offers one of the largest software repositories available for any Linux-based system, giving you access to thousands of applications and programs.

-Linux Debian and Ubuntu are the most dominant distros out there in the market.
-There are roughly 290 Linux distro variations available; out of that, 131 are derived from Debian, and 58 are developed from Ubuntu code.
-So now you understand how much influence these two distros have in the Linux community.
+Out of the 290 available Linux distributions, 131 are derived from Debian, and 58 are developed from Ubuntu code.
+This demonstrates how much these two distros dominate the Linux community.

-Debian vs. Ubuntu: Top 15 Things to Know
+Debian vs. Ubuntu: Things to Know

 1. Debian vs. Ubuntu: Basic Foundation

 Debian is a Linux distro that was created in 1993, and Ubuntu was created as a Fork of Debian, which was first released in 2004.
 Every six months, Debian releases a testing branch, and Ubuntu adopts the newly updated packages from the Debian unstable branch.

 Ubuntu and Debian use the same packaging management system, but Ubuntu bulks its release with customizations, features, patches, etc., as necessary.
 Any changes that Ubuntu makes to its releases are also pushed back to the Debian base code.